-- size of the patient population and the process for identifying subjects; - design of the trial protocol; - eligibility and exclusion criteria, including that some patients may have pre-existing antibodies to AAV vectors precluding them from being able to receive AAV-mediated gene transfer; - · restrictions on our ability to conduct clinical trials, including full and partial clinical holds on ongoing or planned clinical trials; - perceived risks and benefits of the product candidate under study; - perceived risks and benefits of gene therapy-based approaches to the treatment of diseases; - · release or disclosure of data from our completed or ongoing clinical trials; - availability of competing therapies and clinical trials; - severity of the disease; - proximity and availability of clinical trial sites for prospective subjects;
+- size of the patient population and the process for identifying subjects; - design of the trial protocol; - eligibility and exclusion criteria, including that some patients may have pre-existing antibodies to AAV vectors precluding them from being able to receive AAV-mediated gene transfer; - · restrictions on our ability to conduct clinical trials, including full and partial clinical holds on ongoing or planned clinical trials; - perceived risks and benefits of the product candidate under study; - perceived risks and benefits of gene therapy-based approaches to the treatment of diseases; - release or disclosure of data from our completed or ongoing clinical trials; - availability of competing therapies and clinical trials; - severity of the disease; - proximity and availability of clinical trial sites for prospective subjects;

-- ability to obtain and maintain subject consent; - risk that enrolled subjects will drop out before completion of the trial; - patient referral practices of physicians; - · ability to monitor subjects adequately during and after treatment; and - in the case of pivotal trials, the risk that patients may opt not to enroll because they are not assured treatment with our product candidate.
+- ability to obtain and maintain subject consent; - risk that enrolled subjects will drop out before completion of the trial; - patient referral practices of physicians; - ability to monitor subjects adequately during and after treatment; and - in the case of pivotal trials, the risk that patients may opt not to enroll because they are not assured treatment with our product candidate.

 In November 2019, the FDA placed our IGNITE DMD clinical trial of SGT-001 on clinical hold following our report of a serious adverse event in the clinical trial.
 In April 2020, we submitted a response to the FDA, that included changes to the clinical protocol designed to potentially enhance patient safety, as well as information related to improvements to our manufacturing process.
-The FDA has responded by maintaining the clinical hold and requesting further data and analyses relating to this manufacturing process.
-If we are unable to satisfy any requests of the FDA in a timely manner, or at all, or if the FDA does not lift the clinical hold in a timely manner, or at all, we would be further delayed or prevented from enrolling patients in our IGNITE DMD clinical trial of SGT-001.
+The FDA responded by maintaining the clinical hold and requesting further data and analyses relating to this manufacturing process.
+In June 2020, we submitted a response to the FDA that provided data and analyses related to improvements to our manufacturing process.
+In July 2020, we announced that the FDA responded by maintaining the clinical hold and requesting further manufacturing information and updated safety and efficacy data for all patients dosed in the trial, as well as providing direction on the total viral load to be administered per patient.
+In October 2020, we announced that the FDA lifted the clinical hold placed on the IGNITE DMD clinical trial.
+Even though the FDA lifted the clinical hold, additional preclinical studies or clinical trials involving SGT-001, further amendments to the SGT-001 enrollment criteria and/or clinical trial protocol or changes to our manufacturing process may be needed from time to time, which may prove difficult to implement and/or complete, and we may face difficulties in recruiting and enrolling such patients.
 Our ability to successfully initiate, enroll and complete a clinical trial in any foreign country is subject to numerous risks unique to conducting business in foreign countries, including: